-An important consideration to know is the fact that up to two (2) vehicles can be transferred to a surviving spouse by affidavit without the necessity of formal estate proceedings.
+An important consideration to know is the fact that any motor vehicles belonging to the decedent can be transferred to a surviving spouse by affidavit without the necessity of formal estate proceedings, unless said motor vehicle or vehicles are not otherwise disposed of by testamentary disposition or other means.
+The sum total of the value of the vehicles transferred to the spouse cannot exceed \$65,000.00.
 The vehicles you transfer by affidavit must be titled in the name of decedent only in order to use the affidavit.
 If it is titled in both names, then it must be owned by both parties jointly with rights of survivorship or transfer on death.
 We are in a position to provide you with those forms upon request.
 However, these forms are not processed through the Probate Court, but are processed by the Title Department, which also can provide you with the same forms.
 They are fairly simple to fill out and no attorney is necessary.